 unityID@ncsu.edu.

 While you may want to warn your friends and co-workers about a phishing attack, don’t forward phishing emails to anyone.
-Instead, report phishing emails:
+Instead, report phishing emails:- In your Gmail message, from the drop-down menu (three dots) in the upper right corner, select Report phishing.
+See Avoid and report phishing emails.

 Consider using two-factor authentication (2FA) for your personally owned accounts, including your personal email, banking and social media accounts.